James Wilkinson: Kentucky ventures

-Upon returning to Kentucky in February 1788, Wilkinson vigorously opposed the new U.S. Constitution.
-Kentucky had very nearly achieved statehood under the old Articles of Confederation, and there was widespread disappointment when this was delayed because of the new constitution.

 Leading up to Kentucky's seventh convention regarding separation from Virginia in November 1788, Wilkinson attempted to gauge the support for Kentucky to seek union with Spain.
 Wilkinson's ability to win people over with his charm and seeming sincerity got him elected committee chairman at the convention.
 He advocated for Kentucky to seek independence from Virginia first, and then to consider joining the Union of states as a second step.
 For many, joining the Union was conditional upon the Union negotiating with Spain to arrange free navigation on the Mississippi River, a contentious point which many doubted the eastern states would act upon.

-Unable to gather enough support for his position at the convention, Wilkinson then approached Miró with a proposal.
-His intention was to obtain a grant of 60,000 acres (243 km²) in the Yazoo lands, at the junction of the Yazoo River and the Mississippi (near present-day Vicksburg).
+Unable to gather enough support for his position at the convention, Wilkinson then approached Spanish Governor Esteban Rodríguez Miró with a proposal.
+His intention was to obtain a grant of 60,000 acres (243 km2) in the Yazoo lands, at the junction of the Yazoo River and the Mississippi (near present-day Vicksburg).
 The land was to serve as payment for Wilkinson's efforts on behalf of Spain, and to serve as a refuge in the event he and his supporters had to flee from the United States.
-Wilkinson asked for and received a pension of $7,000 from Miró, while requesting pensions on behalf of several prominent Kentuckians, including: Harry Innes, Benjamin Sebastian, John Brown, Caleb Wallace, Benjamin Logan, Isaac Shelby, George Muter, George Nicholas, and even Humphrey Marshall (who at one time was a bitter rival of Wilkinson's).
+Wilkinson asked for and received a pension of $7,000 from Miró, while requesting pensions on behalf of several prominent Kentuckians, including Harry Innes, Benjamin Sebastian, John Brown, Caleb Wallace, Benjamin Logan, Isaac Shelby, George Muter, George Nicholas, and even Humphrey Marshall (who at one time was a bitter rival of Wilkinson's).

-However, by 1788 Wilkinson had apparently lost the confidence of officials in Spain.
+By 1788, however, Wilkinson had apparently lost the confidence of officials in Spain.
 Miró was not to grant any of the proposed pensions and was forbidden from giving money to support a revolution in Kentucky.
-Furthermore, Wilkinson continued to secretly receive funds from Spain for many years.
+Nevertheless, Wilkinson continued to secretly receive funds from Spain for many years.

 Second military career

 Northwest Indian War

-In May 1791, Lieutenant Colonel James Wilkinson led a subsequent raid that August, intended to create a distraction that would aid St. Clair's march north.
-In the Battle of Kenapacomaqua, Wilkinson killed 9 Wea and Miami, and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
+In August 1791, Wilkinson led a raid intended to create a distraction that would aid General Arthur St. Clair's march north.
+In the Battle of Kenapacomaqua, Wilkinson killed 9 Wea and Miami and captured 34 Miami as prisoners, including a daughter of Miami war chief Little Turtle.
 Many of the confederation leaders were considering terms of peace to present to the United States, but when they received news of Wilkinson's raid, they readied for war.
-Wilkinson's raid thus had the opposite effect, uniting the tribes against St. Clair instead of distracting them.
-St. Clair's horrific defeat would take place shortly after.
+Wilkinson's raid thus had an effect opposite its intended one, uniting the tribes against St. Clair instead of distracting them.
+St. Clair's horrific defeat would take place shortly afterward.